Mobile Web Testing – 3 Approaches That Will Make Your Life Easy

 Why Should We Perform Mobile Web Testing?

 Our users consume content on different devices and different browsers.
-What this means is, most of them have different screen resolutions, and our products and websites have to be optimised to function across these various devices too.
-If the websites or web apps are not responsive, users may not return to the sites.
+Most browsers have different screen resolutions which needs optimization for the products to function across these various devices.
+Users may not return to the sites if the websites or web apps are not responsive.
 Here are some reasons why mobile web testing is important:

 According to Statcounter, only 8.88% of users have devices with a screen resolution of 1920×1080 and at least 13.81% of users have 360×640.
 For a better picture, let’s take a look at the following graph.